The OutSystems platform has environments, tools, and components that cover the full application lifecycle management

-So when deploying an application, the environment validates the application model that was created, and sends the application model to the Platform Server.
+So when deploying an application, the environment validates the application model that was created and sends the application model to Platform Server.
 Once in the server, the application model:

 Is versioned using the built-in version control system

 Deployed to all front-end servers in your server farm

-During the deployment process, Platform Server also performs a dependency analysis and notifies the team if any other application was affected by the changes.
+During the deployment process, Platform Server also does a dependency analysis and notifies the team if any other application was affected by the changes.